Call for contributions

 Part 2: 60 min

-Workshop group consolidates inputs from discussions on the topic which will feed into the plenary session
+Workshop group consolidates inputs from discussions on the topic which will feed into the concluding plenary session

 Participants are expected to co-construct insights and practical pathways, rather than passive listening at traditional presentations.